 Pinnacles National Park is a popular park for hikers and rock climbers.
 You can also see wildflowers and try to spot the California condors.
 Because it gets so hot in the summer, it’s much more popular in the cooler months.

 We RV camped here a couple of nights, and they had the most spacious sites.

 Pro Tip: The park has an entrance on the east and an entrance on the west, with no connection between the two besides hiking trails.
 Be sure to plan accordingly.

-This park is famous for its massively tall trees, the tallest trees on Earth in fact.
-But within its borders, you can also find prairies, woodlands, river-ways, and rugged coastlines.
+This park is famous for its massively tall trees, the tallest living things on Earth, in fact.
+Within its borders, you can also find prairies, woodlands, river-ways, and rugged coastlines.
 It’s the perfect escape to get out in nature and feel like a tiny person walking among giants.

 To get to these Islands, you need to plan ahead in order to catch a ferry ride there.
 Once you arrive, you can explore the trails or picnic, but I highly recommend booking a kayak tour.
 Exploring the caves and surrounding waters was the highlight of our visit.

 Pro Tip: The island has a fox population, and they’re really sneaky.
 If you’re not watching carefully, they’ll take your food.
 Please don’t feed them and let nature be nature.

 A visit to Black Canyon of the Gunnison can be as leisurely or adventurous as you want.
 The South Rim, which is the most established part of the park has tons of pullouts and short hikes where you can enjoy the dizzying views into the canyon.